 The U.S Guestworker Visa program has roots dating back to the Bracero program, which ran from 1942-1964 to fill labor gaps in U.S agriculture.
 The H2 Guestworker Program was implemented around the same time, but was revised into two divisions in 1986; H2-A for agriculture, and H2-B for other temporary work including construction, steel working, hotel service, and seafood processing among other “low skilled” jobs.
 Each year the program brings in about 100,000 workers from around the world into the U.S.

-Guest is a feature length documentary film that will tell the complex stories behind the current Guestworker program as told by the real people it affects every day.
+Guest is a documentary film that will tell the complex stories behind the current Guestworker program as told by the real people it affects every day.

 We are currently in production of Guest.